-It includes system-level reference architectures, drivers and software building blocks that enable rapid development and delivery of Intel-powered network solutions offering an easier, faster path to develop and optimise network software.
+It includes system-level reference architectures, drivers, and software building blocks that enable rapid development and delivery of Intel-powered network solutions offering an easier, faster path to develop and optimize network software.

 “Network transformation is critical to unleash the possibilities of 5G and maximize the rise of the edge to create new and better business outcomes for our customers across the globe,” Intel Corporate Vice President, Network Platforms Group, Dan Rodriguez, said in a statement.

 “As the leading network silicon provider, we have been driving this shift to virtualising the core to access to the edge and implementing edge computing capabilities with our decade of experience, to power our society’s digital revolution,” Rodriguez added.

 The company confirmed its leadership in the virtual radio access network (vRAN), noting nearly all commercial vRAN deployments are running on Intel technology.

 With Intel’s expansive portfolio delivering feature-rich silicon and optimized software solutions, the company can tap into an estimated $65 billion edge silicon opportunity by 2025, the company said.

 It added that Intel technology is already deployed in over 35,000 end customer edge implementations.